jordiwave/CodeBlocks_Unofficial_Testing/src/exchndl/Win_10/win64/doc/README.md

 * allows to specify a time out

-All the above make Dr. Mingw's catchsegv ideally suited for test automation.
+All the above make Dr. Mingw's CatchSegv ideally suited for test automation.

 Here's the how to use it:

-    usage: catchsegv [options] <command-line>
+    usage: catchsegv [options] -- <command-line>

     options:
-      -? displays command line help text
+      -?|-h        displays command line help text
-      -v enables verbose output from the debugger
-      -t <seconds> specifies a timeout in seconds
+      -v           enables verbose output from the debugger -d           enables debugging output (for debugging catchsegv itself) -t SECONDS   specifies a timeout in seconds
-      -1 dump stack on first chance exceptions
+      -1           dump stack on first chance exceptions -m           ignore modal dialogs
+      -z           write minidumps
+      -Z DIRECTORY write minidumps to specified directory -H           use debug heap

 ## Frequently Asked Questions

 ### Why do I get a different stack trace from your example?

-Make sure you don't use Dr.Mingw and exchndl at the same time -- the latter seems to interfere with the former by some obscure reason.
+Make sure you don't use Dr. Mingw and ExcHndl at the same time -- the latter seems to interfere with the former by some obscure reason.

-### Which options should I pass to gcc when compiling?
+### Which options should I pass to GCC/Clang when compiling?

 This options are _essential_ to produce suitable results are: